-Baby it’s cold out there… It’s late November in the UK and the heating has gone on in homes across the country as temperatures start to fall.
-It's no secret that electric vehicles experience a lower driving range in extreme temperatures - both cold and hot.
+Baby, it’s cold out there!
+As temperatures start to fall, EV drivers get a yearly reminder that their electric vehicles experience a lower driving range in extreme temperatures - both cold and hot.

-Before you get overly concerned about your winter range, let’s just drop in one of the EV features that you will definitely enjoy this winter - prewarming on your driveway means you won’t be doing early morning windscreen scraping for a start!
+If you are new to EVs, before you get overly concerned about your winter range, let’s just drop in one of the EV features that you will definitely enjoy this winter - prewarming on your driveway means you can jump into a warm car without doing early morning windscreen scraping.

 What happens to EV range in winter?